Culture And Traditions In Nepal

 Brahmin

-Brahmin, also known as Bahun, is a Sanskrit word derived from the word “Brahmana.”
-The Brahmin community is believed to be Nepal’s Highest priestly caste hierarchy.
-In ancient times, Brahmins were the most respected, as they were involved in religious learning and possessed knowledge of the Vedic texts and the priesthood.
+Brahmin, also known as Bahun, is a Sanskrit term derived from "Brahmana."
+The Brahmin community is believed to be Nepal's Highest priestly caste hierarchy.
+In ancient times, Brahmins were the most respected, as they were involved in religious learning, possessed knowledge of the Vedic texts, and served as priests.
 Brahmins speak Nepali, the national language of Nepal.
 The Brahmin communities have marked a remarkable place in Nepalese literature, Culture, and the development of tradition.

 Religion

-Most Brahmins follow the Hindu religion, which holds great significance among them.
+Most Brahmins follow Hinduism, which holds great significance for them.
 Brahmins are known for their commitment to and devotion to Hindu gods.
 Brahmins are involved in daily rituals and worship.
-Temples are the primary places of prayer and engagement in religious practices.
+Temples are the primary places of prayer and religious practice.
 The communities celebrate various Hindu religious festivals with great enthusiasm.
 Dashain is the largest and most prominent festival celebrated by the Brahmin communities.
 Likewise, Tihar, Teej, Shivratri, Krishna Janmashtami, and Janai Purnima are other festivals celebrated by Bahun communities.
 Furthermore, the Pashupatinath Temple, Muktinath Temple, Pathivara Mai Temple, and Kalinchowk Bhawani Temple are revered as holy sites by Brahmin people.

 Tradition